kerk1v/rasperry-pi-pico-samizdat/README.md

 It will turn a Raspberry Pi Pico W into a WLAN Hotspot with a captive portal.
 The possible uses are many, but the one proposed in the article was to use it for a sort of "Guerilla publishing".
 A Raspberry Pi Pico W is a cheap device, at way under 10$/€ so if you are unable to retrieve your device after the battery has run out or if it gets lost, it won't be a big financial expense or loss.
 It can run for a couple of days on an 18650 Li-ion rechargeable battery or on 3 1,5V primary cells.

+It will also work on other microcontrollers with WLAN and MicroPython available without changes, like an ESP32, ESP8266...

 A quick summary:

-- A Raspberry Pi Pico creates a WLAN.
+- A Raspberry Pi Pico (or chosen device) creates a WLAN.
 - Once a client connects to it, it will set itself as the destination of any DNS requests.
 - The index.html page is displayed, both on first connection or on any web request.

-Possible uses (legality aside :) ):
+Possible uses (legality aside ;) ):

 - Informational WLAN in a public location.
 - Provide information in case of news and media outages or strict censorship.